Bryan-Abreu/reading-notes/projects/courses/102/class1.md

 # Learning Markdowns!
-Markdowns is a basic writing and formatting syntax.
-There are things such as markdown cheat sheet that have all the markdowns consoloda
+Markdowns is a lightweight markup language for generating html files.
+There are things such as markdown cheat sheet that have all the markdowns consolidated in one area to guide you effortlessly.
+But you need to pay attention and check your work as you go!
+An error can occur with something as simple as a misplacement.

 |Vocabulary                      |Definition                                                                    |
 | ------------------------------ |:----------------------------------------------------------------------------:|